Kailyn Lowry Confirms She Is Pregnant With Third Child, Won’t Reveal Father

 Several fans have been commenting about the news dropped by Kailyn Lowry.
 She was so sure she didn’t want another child after Lincoln and it was a fight she often had with Javi Marroquin.
 When she mentioned that a third child was possible on a recent episode of Teen Mom 2, her ex-husband threw shade on Twitter.
 Since then, people have been weighing in on the fact that she has now joined the ranks of the women she once talked about with three children and different fathers for each child.
 Lowry did confirm that the pregnancy will be talked about on this season of Teen Mom 2, and fans are hoping they will get to see who the father of the child is without having to guess forever.

 There is going to be plenty more drama for Kailyn Lowry with this announcement than she probably anticipated.
-Social media is already going nuts, attacking her Teen Mom 2 co-star, Jenelle Evans for congratulating her before the actual announcement was released.
+Social media is already going nuts, attacking her Teen Mom 2 co-star Jenelle Evans for congratulating her before the actual announcement was released.
 Fans are waiting to see what Javi Marroquin has to say about the latest news in his ex-wife’s life.
-Several of the Teen Mom franchise stars have sent well wishes to Lowry, there is still plenty of judgment going around.
+Several of the Teen Mom franchise stars have sent well wishes to Lowry, but there is still plenty of judgment going around.

 A post shared by Kailyn Lowry (@kaillowry) on